-The Compensation Committee reviewed a comprehensive schedule of publicly-traded REITs based on information contained in their proxy statements on SEC Schedule 14A to assist it in considering the compensation for our Executive Officers and in determining an appropriate peer group of nine REITs in connection therewith.
-The peer group had total market capitalization ranging from approximately \$113.5 million to \$687 million.
-There is no public market for NetREIT securities, therefore, total capitalization for NetREIT is not readily available but is less than maximum of the initial peer group.
-The peer group average capitalization was \$212 million.
-The average total compensation for the refined peer group was approximately \$2.1 million (ranging from \$1.1 million to \$2.4 million) and \$0.8 million (ranging from \$0.4 million to \$1.8 million) for their Chief Executive Officer and Chief Financial Officer, respectively.
+The Compensation Committee reviewed a comprehensive schedule of publicly-traded REITs based on information contained in their proxy statements on SEC Schedule 14A to assist it in considering the compensation for our Executive Officers and in determining an appropriate peer group of REITs in connection therewith.
+The peer group had total capitalization ranging from approximately \$335.4 million to \$785.5 million.
+There is no public market for NetREIT securities, therefore, total capitalization for NetREIT is not readily available but is less than the maximum of the initial peer group.
+The peer group average capitalization was \$471.5 million dollars.
+The average total compensation for the refined peer group was approximately \$2.6 million and \$1.2 million for their Chief Executive Officer and Chief Financial Officer, respectively.